ameyamashiro/generate-toggl-daily-report/README.md

 ### Requirements

-node (development version is 10.9.0)
+node (currently v8 or later is required, development version is 10.9.0)

 ## How to use